beabock/biobert_dualsolo/README.md

 ## Overview

-Fungi exhibit diverse lifestyles ranging from solitary saprophytes to complex symbionts.
-Accurately classifying research papers on fungal lifestyles is crucial for advancing mycological research.
+Fungi exhibit diverse lifestyles ranging from solitary saprotrophs to complex symbionts.
+Accurately classifying research papers on fungal lifestyles is crucial for advancing mycological research, especially in the context of a Saprotrophy-Symbiosis Continuum (Martin and Tan, 2025).
 This pilot study demonstrates the feasibility of using fine-tuned BioBERT models for automated classification of fungal lifestyle descriptions from scientific abstracts.

 The model achieves approximately 86% accuracy on a test set of manually curated abstracts, showing promise for scaling to larger datasets and broader mycological literature.